With the rise of work-from-anywhere jobs, an office-based career is an option, not a requirement. Explore how to adapt to a remote job.

 You can’t be on the clock from anywhere in the world if you can’t get online.
-Whether you’re in a home office set-up or coworking from a hotel with a travel partner, do your research to make sure you have a reliable connection for your computer and other devices.
+Whether you’re in a home office setup or coworking from a hotel alongside a travel partner, do your research to make sure you have a reliable connection for your computer and other devices.
 Managers and recruiters alike need to know your remote nature won’t affect your ability to do the work.

 Note: If you plan to work internationally, look into what international data and calling rates may be on your cellular plan.

 Working outside an office means you may not be able to control your environment.
-Headphones can help you to hear better on a business call and they can drown out noise when working from a loud park or bustling coffee shop.
+Headphones can help you hear better on a business call and they can drown out noise when working from a loud park or bustling coffee shop.
 Consider removing social media apps from your work devices to stay focused.

 Understand your employment.

 Different companies handle remote workers and freelancers in different ways.
-Talk to human resources to understand how your remote employment may affect your taxes, healthcare or other benefits.
+Talk to human resources to understand how your remote employment may affect your taxes, healthcare, or other benefits.

 Work anywhere with Adobe Acrobat Pro.

-The right tools make remote work fast and easy and Acrobat has them all.
+The right tools make remote work fast and easy, and Acrobat has them all.